gitpay/util/README.md

-    id <login>                   - shows login details in turtle keys <login>                 - get uris of keys for a login me <login>                   - saves your identity for convenience sign <key> <message>         - sign message with key file verify <key> <message> <sig> - verify a signature with key file and message version                      - shows version number
+    id <login>                   - shows login details in turtle keys <login>                 - get uris of keys for a login me <login>                   - saves your identity for convenience pubkey <key>                 - saves your pub key URI for convenience privkey <key>                - saves your priv key file for convenience sign <key> <message>         - sign message with key file verify <key> <message> <sig> - verify a signature with key file and message version                      - shows version number